KevinZhaoNY/OpenStack-Grizzly-Install-Guide/README.md

-OpenStack-Grizzly-Install-Guide for CS9223 Cloud computing @NYU-Poly
+OpenStack Grizzly for CS9223
 ===============================
+CS9223 Cloud computing @NYU-Poly

 You want to install OpenStack Grizzly and you don't know how ?
 This is what you are looking for !